pinobatch/nrom-template/README.md

 build nrom-template, some programs that use a mapper need `od65` to determine which bank everything goes in.

+Now that everything is set up, try to build the ROM.
+Open a command prompt, use the `cd` command to navigate to the folder containing the file `makefile` if needed, and run the command `make`.

-If `make nrom-template.nes` prints "up to date" and `make run` prints "command not found", the makefile is trying to run the built ROM in an emulator.
-Open the makefile in a text editor and change `EMU` to the path of your preferred emulator.
+- If `make nrom-template.nes` prints "up to date" and `make run` prints "command not found", you're almost there!
+The ROM was built successfully, and the makefile is trying to run the ROM an emulator.
+Open `makefile` in a text editor and change `EMU` to the path of your preferred emulator.

-If `make` prints nothing, not even "command not found" or "No targets specified and no makefile found", then you may have accidentally downloaded and installed Make with Guile.
+- If `make` prints nothing, not even "command not found" or "not an operable program" or "No targets specified and no makefile found", you may have accidentally downloaded and installed Make with Guile.
   Download the version _without Guile_ and try again.

 To get `make dist` to build a zipfile, you'll need to install the Zip and UnZip command-line tools published by [Info-ZIP].
 Be careful, as